Afghan president unveils plan for peace talks with Taliban

 On Monday the Taliban said it was prepared to enter direct talks with the US to find a "peaceful solution" to more than 16 years of war.

-Its statement however made no mention of negotiating with the Afghan government -- a condition which the US has long stated was vital to any peace process.
+That statement however made no mention of negotiating with the Afghan government -- a condition which the US has long stated is vital to any peace process.

 Pakistani journalist and Taliban expert Rahimullah Yusufzai said the insurgents' leadership remained committed to the US-only position, but others in the movement were less dogmatic about talking with Kabul.